tc39/proposal-type-annotations/README.md

 This proposal aims to enable developers to add type annotations to JavaScript code, allowing those annotations to be checked by a type checker that is _external to JavaScript_.
-At runtime, the JavaScript engine ignores them, treating the types as if they were like comments.
+At runtime, the JavaScript engine ignores them, treating the types as if they were comments.

 The aim of this proposal is to enable developers to write code that can be type-checked by a tool like [TypeScript](https://www.typescriptlang.org/), [Flow](https://flow.org/), or other static type checkers,